Recovering Spatial Ecotypes from Single-Cell Spatial Transcriptomics Data

 Validation: spatial colocalization of SE cell states

 After recovering SE-specific cell states from single-cell ST data, users can validate the SEs by testing whether cell states belonging to the same SE are more spatially colocalized than expected by random chance using the Colocalization function.
-The spatial coordinates (column X and Y), cell type (CellType) and cell state annotations (State) are required for the analysis.
+The spatial coordinates (column X and Y), SE and cell type (CellType) are required for the analysis.
+The function also evaluates the significance of cell state colocalization within each SE and returns a vector of p-values.

 coloc_res = Colocalization(scmeta, coords = c("X", "Y"),

-test = TRUE, ncores = 8)
+test = TRUE,

 head(coloc_res$ColocIndex[, 1:5]) ## Matrix of colocalization indices between all cell states## NonSE_B NonSE_CD4T NonSE_CD8T NonSE_DC